 Do I have to do an audit – is it compulsory?

 Yes.
 Certified Practising members make a declaration when they renew their membership that they agree to supply forms and documentation on request for the purposes of verifying eligibility for Certified Practising status.

 Most members selected for an audit need to submit:

 - a CPD record (PSR log) for the previous membership year.

 - CPD evidence, and

-- evidence of practice hours.
+- evidence of recency of practice.